saeedmaghdam/DynaLock/README.md

 Also, you could find working examples in [DynaLock.Test] project.

 ## Release History

 ### Visit [CHANGELOG.md] to see full change log history of DynaLock

+* 2.0.0
+	* Added meta-data to contexts
+	* Refactored and improved the source code
+	* Added comments to methods, properties and classes
 * 1.1.0
 	* Added Semaphore to DynaLock
 * 1.0.0
 	* Initialized DynaLock

 ## Meta
 Saeed Aghdam – [Linkedin][linkedin]

 Distributed under the MIT license.
 See [``LICENSE``][github-license] for more information.

 [https://github.com/saeedmaghdam/](https://github.com/saeedmaghdam/)

 ## Contributing

 1. Fork it (<https://github.com/saeedmaghdam/DynaLock/fork>)
 2. Create your feature branch (`git checkout -b feature/your-branch-name`)
 3. Commit your changes (`git commit -am 'Add a short message describes new feature'`)
 4. Push to the branch (`git push origin feature/your-branch-name`)

 5. Create a new Pull Request

 <!-- Markdown link & img dfn's -->